nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <box type="success">

-Value of the input command changes from "redit cl/Jayden" to "redit cl/Jayden " (Take note of the whitespace at the end of the input).
+Value of the input command changes from `redit cl/Jayden` to `redit cl/Jayden ` (Take note of the whitespace at the end of the input).

 </box>